Caregiver: Surviving Covid19 Coronavirus

 What makes Covid19 very challenging to families impacted by sudden hospitalization is the loss of contact.
 While I was lucky to have maintained contact with my husband, I had no contact with medical personnel.
 I didn’t know whom to call.
-I didn’t where he was.
+I didn’t know exactly where he was in the hospital.
 It was good that he could communicate with me, but as I knew from his experience at home, he was already very foggy and couldn't really think much.
-I didn’t want to stress him too much.
+I didn’t want to stress him out.
 During my father’s hospitalizations, we were always in the hospital with him, talking to doctors.
 My Aunt would come with her doctor friends and interrogate the medical personnel.
 I would watch as I absorbed the medical information, most of which I couldn’t understand.
 In the case of my husband and for his own sake, I was very desperate to learn every single detail of his treatment.
-While I had my own discharge papers, and therefore phone numbers, it still took me some time to find the unit where my husband was eventually moved to.
+While I had my own discharge papers for being tested there with hospital phone numbers, it still took me some time to find the unit where my husband was eventually moved to.
 I would have otherwise been there every single day of his hospitalization, with a notebook as I would have done exactly the same kind of interrogation my medical family used to do when my father was interned.
 But none.
 None.
 I had no contact.
 I didn’t even know the name of his doctor.

 It was on Wednesday when I told my husband he had to ask a lot of questions.
 He was on oxygen and could speak.
 I could demand a little bit more.
 He was moved to another unit with another recovering Covid19 patient, an Arab man.
 The word “recovering” was comforting.
 I also asked my husband to take a picture of everything.
 He sent me a picture of the name of his doctor.
 Now I have a name.